QUICK, EASY TO FOLLOW

 • Once placed, Wild Cards cannot be removed.

-Dig In Pile Cards (MOLE Cards)
+Dig In Pile Cards (MOLE cards)

 • Matching animal cards that cover or connect to any of your starting cards.

-• Picked from draw pile:
+• When drawn from the draw pile:

-• On top of the discard pile:
+• When on top of the discard pile:

 Specialty Cards

-Specialty Card Rules:
+Specialty Card Task Rules:

-Picked from draw pile:
+When drawn from draw pile:

-• On top of the discard pile:
+• When on top of the discard pile: